 Examples of Custom WordPress Themes for Real Websites

-- Fitness professionals: Follow this guide to create a personal trainer website that showcases services, testimonials, and booking options.
+Fitness professionals: Create a personal trainer website that showcases services, testimonials, and booking options.

-- Churches and nonprofits: Learn how to build a church website with events, sermons, and donation features.
+Churches and nonprofits: Build a church website with event listings, sermon archives, and donation pages.

 Create a Custom Theme for Any WordPress Website